The No 1 Way to Protect Grass Seed

 Remove it once most of the seedlings are 3cm long.
 It won't hurt to stay on longer as long as there is no hot weather.

-Can I use Polythene to at any Time of Year?
+Can I use Polythene at any Time of Year?

-Hot weather can raise temperatures underneath the polythene to dangerous levels that can literally cook your grass so do not use in the summer.
-Spring and autumn are the traditional seeding times so this is when to use it.
-If you are wanting to seed in warmer temperatures consider the same procedure but use a garden fleece instead.
+Hot weather can raise temperatures underneath the polythene to dangerous levels that can literally cook your grass, so do not use in the summer.
+Spring and autumn are the traditional seeding times, so this is when to use it.
+If you want to seed in warmer temperatures, consider the same procedure, but use a garden fleece instead.

-Unfortunately polythene is not going to raise temperatures sufficiently in winter to enable satisfactory germination of seed.
-Most seed requires at least 10 degrees ground temperature to germinate.
+Unfortunately, polythene will not raise temperatures sufficiently in winter to enable satisfactory seed germination.
+Most seeds require at least 10 degrees ground temperature to germinate.